gtker/wow_messages/wowm_language/src/spec/lang-spec.md

 The following types are not looked up but are expected to be handled by the compiler and code generator:

 * The basic integer types `u8`, `u16`, `u32`, and `u64` are sent as little endian over the network.
-* The basic floating point types `f32` and `f64` are sent as little endian over the network.
+* The floating point type `f32` is sent as little endian over the network.

 The `String` type is the same as a sized `u8` array (`u8[len]`) containing valid UTF-8 values plus a `u8` for the length of the string, although it should be presented in the native string type.